kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Remember, `echo_line_no` takes exactly one parameter.
 If we add a second parameter and this parameter is "DATE", then we take the time and show it.

-The property of `echo_line_no` not showing anything if a variable is part of the first parameter, which looks like a flaw, now turns into a feature.
+The property of `echo_line_no` not showing anything if a variable is part of the first parameter, which looks like a design flaw, now turns into a feature.
 We use the variable to suppress the output and only show the datetime.

 In the snippet below you see the 2 calls to rsync plus the time but no line number.